regseb/playwright-ghost/README.md

 [![npm][img-npm]][link-npm] [![build][img-build]][link-build]
 [![coverage][img-coverage]][link-coverage] [![semver][img-semver]][link-semver]

-> [!NOTE]
->
-> This project is not officially commissioned or supported by Microsoft and
-> Playwright.

 Playwright-ghost is an overlay on [Playwright](https://playwright.dev/), adding plugins to conceal the differences between a browser used by a human being and a [headless browser](https://en.wikipedia.org/wiki/Headless_browser) controlled by